 Andra F. Roig, Jr., owner, artisan

 As a born artist and trained graphic designer, I always had an eye for calligraphy, typography and design.
-While attending SUNY New Paltz, my typography course focused on painting calligraphy onto slate, then using a carbide chisel and mallet to "cut" that letter into the slate.
+While attending SUNY New Paltz, my typography teacher, Clifton Meader, had us focus on painting calligraphy onto slate, then using a carbide chisel and mallet to "cut" that letter into the slate.
 I was immediately hooked on the painstaking, yet rewarding process of methodically chiseling stone to create beautiful lettering and designs.

 After I moved to New York City, I started working as a graphic designer, while carving beautiful pieces for friends and family.
 I carved a stone for my best friend's wedding, but when I finished, my entire apartment was covered in a layer of dust.
 After cleaning my apartment, I put my chisel and mallet away in a box.
 Fifteen years later, I moved upstate to raise my family.
 I was unpacking a box in my new house and found my chisel and mallet stored inside.
 I immediately grabbed the chisel, found a stone laying outside and began carving.